HA-M4HMUD/SubHunt/README.md

 ## Features

-- Enumerates subdomains using Amass, Sublist3r, Assetfinder, Subfinder, and crt.sh
+- Concurrent execution of multiple subdomain enumeration tools for faster results
-- Executes subdomain enumeration tools concurrently for faster results
+- Integration with popular tools like Amass, Sublist3r, Assetfinder, Subfinder, and crt.sh
-- Removes duplicate subdomains and sorts them alphabetically
+- Removal of duplicate subdomains and sorting them alphabetically
-- Saves the results in an output file
+- Customizable output file for storing the enumerated subdomains

 ## Prerequisites